mattcroat/joy-of-code/posts/svelte-inspector/svelte-inspector.md

 ---
-title: Learn How To Use The Svelte Inspector
+title: Use The Svelte Inspector
 description: Learn how to inspect and open Svelte components in your editor.
 slug: svelte-inspector
 published: 2022-9-9